“The curious paradox is that when I accept myself just as I am, then I can change.” Carl Rogers

 Next Steps

 Finding a therapist you feel comfortable with is essential to the therapeutic process.
-I offer a brief phone consultation so we can see whether my approach feels like a good fit for you.
-If you're seeking a place to reflect, understand, and grow—with depth, clinical care, and respect for your lived experience—I welcome the opportunity to connect.
+I offer a brief phone consultation to help determine if my approach is a good fit for you.
+If you are seeking a space to reflect, understand, and grow with depth, care, and respect for your lived experience, I look forward to connecting with you.